sheerun/prettier-standard/README.md

 }
 ```

-This will format all `.js` files in the `src` directory.
-The argument you pass to the CLI
-is a [glob][glob] and you can pass as many as you wish.
-You can also pass options.

-NOTE: Unlike [prettier](https://github.com/prettier/prettier) this package doesn't simplifies workflow by making `--write` flag a default, and allowing for passing code to stdin without additional `--stdin` flag.
+NOTE: Unlike [prettier](https://github.com/prettier/prettier) this package simplifies your workflow by making `--write` flag a default, and allowing for passing code to stdin without additional `--stdin` flag.
 Now **that's** prettier!

 ### Vim